juanlatorre/awesome-stars/README.md

 ## Rust

+- [crablang/crab](https://github.com/crablang/crab) - A community fork of a language named after a plant fungus.
+All of the memory-safe features you love, now with 100% less bureaucracy!
 - [rust-lang/rust-analyzer](https://github.com/rust-lang/rust-analyzer) - A Rust compiler front-end for IDEs
 - [emilk/egui](https://github.com/emilk/egui) - egui: an easy-to-use immediate mode GUI in Rust that runs on both web and native
 - [nushell/nushell](https://github.com/nushell/nushell) - A new type of shell